Screenshots | Public Demo | Tech Info | Links

 The kingdom of Faradur has been overrun by hordes of creatures from the Shadow Realm.
 You are a simple villager who, for reasons unknown, was chosen as the companion of a fey creature pledged to assist you.
 Can you find the cause of the calamities, and save the kingdom?

 Penult is a work-in-progress RPG for the Atari 2600 in the style of the Ultima RPG series.
-There is currently a public demo available with a subset of the game, and most of the game elements in place.
-The full game will be released when complete through AtariAge.
+There is currently a public demo available with a subset of the game.
+The full game is complete apart from further testing, and is planned to be released in 2023 through AtariAge.

 Screenshots and Video

-See the ZeroPage Homebrew Twitch channel play a recent demo of Penult.
+See the ZeroPage Homebrew Twitch channel play an older demo of Penult.
 The Penult gameplay portion starts a little after the 1 hour 20 minute mark.